 Several "granular" multiphase models have been developed over the last decade to study magma dynamics.
-For example, multiphase fluid dynamics modeling where crystals are introduced using the Discrete Element Method (DEM) coupled to Stokes flow solvers has been applied to magma chamber dynamics recently by Furuichi and Nishiura 2014 and Bergantz et al. 2015, considering mostly how crystal melt mechanical interactions affects settling in magma chambers.
-Granular scale models, using the lattice Boltzmann technique, have also permitted to study the migration of exsolved volatile bubbles in magma chambers at high crystal content (see Figure 4; Parmigiani et al. 2011; Huber et al. 2012b; Parmigiani et al. 2014).
-As mentioned above, discrete models (for the dispersed phase) are valuable in that they provide an accurate description of the actual physics that governs the mass, momentum and energy exchange between phases, but they are generally limited by computer power to small computational domains and require upscaling strategies to extrapolate the dynamics to the scale of the reservoir.
+For example, multiphase fluid dynamics modeling where crystals are introduced using the discrete element method (DEM) coupled to Stokes flow solvers has been applied to magma chamber dynamics recently by Furuichi and Nishiura (2014) and Bergantz et al. (2015), considering mostly how crystal melt mechanical interactions affect settling in magma chambers.
+Granular-scale models, using the lattice Boltzmann technique, have also permitted to study the migration of exsolved volatile bubbles in magma chambers at high crystal content (see Fig. 4; Parmigiani et al. 2011, 2014; Huber et al. 2012b).
+As mentioned above, discrete models (for the dispersed phase) are valuable in that they provide an accurate description of the actual physics that governs the mass, momentum, and energy exchange between phases, but they are generally limited by computer power to small computational domains and require upscaling strategies to extrapolate the dynamics to the scale of the reservoir.
 Upscaling multiphase dynamics is and will remain a great challenge in the years to come to better constrain the chemical and dynamical evolution of magma bodies in the crust (see Frontiers topic at the end of this review).